docker/docs/datacenter/ucp/2.1/guides/configure/backup-and-recover.md

 ## Backup policy

-Docker UCP nodes persist data using [named volumes](../architecture.md).
+As part of your backup policy you should regularly create backups of UCP.

-As part of your backup policy you should regularly create backups of the controller nodes.
-Since the nodes used for running user containers don't persist data, you can decide not to create any backups for them.
+To create a backup of UCP, use the `docker/ucp backup` command.
+This creates a tar archive with the contents of the [volumes used by UCP](../architecture.md) to persist data, and streams it to stdout.

-To perform a backup of a UCP controller node, use the `docker/ucp backup` command.
-This creates a tar archive with the contents of the volumes used by UCP on that node, and streams it to stdout.
+You need to run the backup command on a UCP manager node.
+Since UCP stores the same data on all manager nodes, you only need to create a backup of a single node.

 To create a consistent backup, the backup command temporarily stops the UCP containers running on the node where the backup is being performed.
 User